 Saturday, July 7, 2007

-The Thing; Horror, USA, 1982; D: John Carpenter, S: Kurt Russell, Keith David, Richard Dysart, Wilford Brimley
+The Thing; horror, USA, 1982; D: John Carpenter, S: Kurt Russell, Keith David, Richard Dysart, Wilford Brimley, T. K. Carter

-South Pole, 1982.
+South Pole.
 Two Norwegian researchers are from a helicopter shooting at a dog.
 In all the chaos they accidentally stumble upon an American research team and wound one the members in the foot, causing the men from the base to kill them in self defense and adopt the dog.
-In order to find out why the Norwegian crew reacted in such a bizarre manner, pilot MacReady and Dr. Cooper fly off to their research base, but to their shock they discover dead members and an alien spaceship burrowed under the snow.
-Back at their base, the dog turns out to be a deadly alien that can change it's shape into every living creature.
+In order to find out why the Norwegian crew reacted in such a bizarre manner, pilot MacReady and Dr. Cooper fly off to the Norwegian research base, but to their shock they discover dead members and an alien spaceship burrowed under the snow.
+Back at the American base, the dog turns out to be a deadly alien that can change its shape into every living creature, and mimics human crew members.
 The alien kills many of the crew and transforms into engineer Blair, so MacReady blows p the whole station.